HumberSean/feedback-machine/JS-A4-CypressMarking/HOW-TO-USE.md

 5. If changes are made, run Cypress again.

-6. Rename assign4.js in the root folder to assign4-SOLVED.js.
+6. Copy assign4.js in the root folder as assign4-SOLVED.js.

+7. Open assign4.js in Npp and delete contents.

+8. To grade, open student js and paste into assign4.js.

+9. Run Cypress

+10. When finished, rename assign4-SOLVED.js back to assign4.js

-7. Create a folder with cmd.exe running and the command		ren *.js assign4.js
+//7.
+Create a folder with cmd.exe running and the command		ren *.js assign4.js

-8. Drag student file into this folder and run the command
+//8.
+Drag student file into this folder and run the command

-8. Move new student file into JS-A-4-CYPRESSchecker root folder
+//8.
+Move new student file into JS-A-4-CYPRESSchecker root folder

-10. Run Cypress

-11. When finished, rename assign4-SOLVED.js back to assign4.js